WorkflowAI/workflowai-py/CONTRIBUTING.md

 #### Configuring VSCode

 Suggested extensions are available in the [.vscode/extensions.json](.vscode/extensions.json) file.
+When you open this project in VSCode or Cursor, you'll be prompted to install these recommended extensions automatically.

+To manually install recommended extensions:
+1. Open VSCode/Cursor Command Palette (Cmd/Ctrl + Shift + P)
+2. Type "Show Recommended Extensions"
+3. Install the ones marked with @recommended

+These extensions will help ensure consistent code quality and style across all contributors.

 ### Dependencies